ddablib/ddablib.github.io/Docs/EnvVars.md

 The unit enables the interrogating, manipulating and modifying the environment variables available to the current Windows process.

-The unit is compatible 32- and 64-bit versions of the Delphi Windows compiler and both the VCL and FireMonkey frameworks.
+The unit is compatible with the 32 and 64 bit versions of the Delphi Windows compiler and both the VCL and FireMonkey frameworks.
 It requires the Windows operating system.

-**This documentation applies to the Environment Variables Unit v3.0 and later.**
+> **This documentation applies to the Environment Variables Unit v3.0 and later.**
+>

-> Documentation for earlier versions is no longer available.
+> Documentation for earlier versions is not available.

 ## Contents